gabrielsiilva/DynamicRestaurant/README.md

 ```

+## Important!! ⚠

-If everything's okay, check if you have postgres and redis server running in your machine.
+Check if you have postgres and redis server running in your machine.
 I used the docker to create the images of the containers and run these services,
 and the ports used were the standards, (POSTGRES: 5432, REDIS: 6379)

-The database settings are contained in the /config/database.js file.
+All settings and variables to run the server are contained in the .env file.

 After doing this, run the commands below to create the database, create the tables and populate the user table as a standard user administrator.